comwrap/adobe-commerce-feed-generator-app-builder/README.md

 ## Installation

-Module compartible with both Adobe Commerce SaaS and PaaS.
+Module compatible with both Adobe Commerce SaaS and PaaS.

 Please see [INSTALL.md](INSTALL.md) for more details.